DWDS

 DWDS (106.1 FM), on air as 106.1 Animo!
-FM, is a radio station owned and operated by De La Salle Lipa through its AB Communications Radio Guild.
+FM, is low-power radio station owned and operated by De La Salle Lipa through its AB Communications Radio Guild.
 Its studio is located at room MB 408, 4th Floor, Mabini Building, De La Salle Lipa, 1962 J.P.
 Laurel National Highway, Tambo, Lipa, Batangas, with transmitter located at the 7th floor.

 Station history

 2008-09: Launch and transmitter problems

 DWDS was launched in June 2008 as a project of the Bachelor of Arts In Communication to gain an avenue for its students to test the radio medium for future employment.
 Plans for the station were already as early as 2007.

 Its inaugural slogan that ran until February 2018 was The Best Campus Radio You Love!.
 Currently, it has been relegated as a secondary slogan.

 In April 2009, however, technical problems caused the transmitter to bug down, causing the station to cease operations.